Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

 - There are 2 basic libraries (first, 2022: https://github.com/jremington/UWB-Indoor-Localization_Arduino; second, official, 2019: https://github.com/thotro/arduino-dw1000).
   - The first lib provides setting of calibration parameter on anchors.
 It also provides autocalibration methods.
 But the bad side of this library is that anchors and tag are working best only in the case they are **facing each other**, for example when a person body , or some obstacle blocks the signal.
 Calibration (antenna delay) is set on anchor side.
 Each anchor must have own calibration parameter.
   - The second library doesn't provide methods to set the calibration parameter, but tags and anchors still see each other even if there are obstacles between them.
 Anchors and tags do not have to look directly to sensors of each other.
 It is working a lot better.
 The only thing is calibration parameter must to be set inside the library code.
 Each ESP32 chip has the same calibration parameter, and it is working good.
 - Small experiment at school

 # March 25, 2023

 - Facing error: "python needs to be added to $Path" when trying to push code to ESP32:

   - solution: sed -i -e 's/=python /=python3 /g' /home/oskar/.arduino15/packages/esp32/hardware/esp32/1.0.6/platform.txt

+# May 27, 2023

+- (Why it did not work at some point? tags sent messages, but anchors did not receive them)

+- Last implemented method v6.1 works perfect for 1/2 tag(s) and 2 anchors, but not so good for 3 tags and 2 anchors, because half of the received distances are from only one anchor.
+Why?

+- To solve this problem, and based on the gained knowledge of how TWR protocol works, we decided to implement own solution.
+As the first step we decided to get rid of states, even thought they apper to be useful.

+- As the first step I just focused on communication between one tag and one anchor.
+In own implementation I wanted to abstract from the mess of states and waiting states, therefore I desided to use the same logic as used in the https://github.com/gsongsong/dw1000-positioning and https://github.com/thotro/arduino-dw1000 implementations, but instead use separate function sendMessage and receiveMessage that will perform all the necessary steps to send and receive messages.
+So we can just send as a parameter the type of message to send or receive.

+  - it used the logic that a tag sends first round of message exchange to explore which anchors are available in the area.
+Anchors then respond to ranging init (explore) message with own addresses, so the tag can collect these addresses in its own array for further communications.
+After exploration phase follows the ranging calculation phase in which tag starts communicate with each anchor found in the ranging init phase.
+  - During the ranging calculation phase both anchor and tag have set busy flag which makes them anavailable from other interuptions.
+Each of them also remembers the counterpart's address, so they know that they communicate with the right counterpart.
+  - !!
+The problem of abstraction was that we used if statement to check whether received message is expected.
+Because it checked first type of the message and if it was wrong it alert that the message is wrong and that it expect another message, and then stopped ranging.

+    - therefore we decided to check received message explicitelly in the receive section under receivedAck variable
+    - also added returns in each part of message checking (in receive section)

+  - then I decided to get rid of ranging init state because it is unneccessary step.
+It is better to check in tag the array of already found anchors and if it is found just skip it.

+    - I set a reply delay for each anchor different, so when tag sends poll message, anchors responds with different delays, so tag has a time to check whether it has already communicated with that anchor.

+    - !!!
+Direct communication with anchor (without ranging init step) allowed to speed up the communication and bring the huge benefit, namely the tag is not stick with particular anchors.
+For example, when a person is walking fast, he may be already far from detected anchors in the ranging init phase, but tag must communicate with these anchors.
+It is better to have each pair of anchors set at the distance 7-10 meters from each other pair, so the tag can hit any arbitrary other anchor in the area and not stick with found in the ranging init phase.
+This will make the system and distance estimation iself more precise.
+      Ranging init phase is used in both https://github.com/gsongsong/dw1000-positioning and https://github.com/thotro/arduino-dw1000 implementations.

+  - Sometimes tag does not receive message from anchor (do not know why.
+Maybe it is because the issue in the implementation, or it may related to the tag).

+    - reinit after 500 ms helps

+  - Reply delay is set to replyDelay = (2*(myID-100)+1)*DEFAULT_REPLY_DELAY_TIME; where DEFAULT_REPLY_DELAY_TIME = 7 miliseconds

+    - not good for distances father than 10m
+    - replyDelay = (2*(myID-100)+2)*DEFAULT_REPLY_DELAY_TIME; is better

+  - New implementation works very good.
+So far best from all tested implementations.

+  - Problems during experiments:
+    - Experiments was done in the dormitory
+    - Setting: all 3 tags were close to each other (placed on chair), all 2 also were close to each other placed on chair
+    - At the distances farther than 10 meters sometimes one of the tags cannot find second anchor.
+This may be beacuse of the signal propagation, since the hole is tight and long.
+    - The estimated distance is correct within 2-3 meters.
+But at farthest distances from 5-6 meters there is constant shift +20..30 cm